Requirements if you are from Samoa

 - a letter from your school confirming you were at school, or

 - anything else that can prove you were here on that day.

-If you can't prove you were definitely here on 14 September 1982 but you think you have enough evidence to show that you probably were, contact the Citizenship Office to talk about your options.
+If you cannot prove you were definitely here on 14 September 1982, but you know you were, contact the Citizenship Office to talk about your options.